Why I do what I do…..

 As an artist I enjoy capturing a realistic impression of my subject but I’m not interested in trying to create the realism of a photo.
 If I wanted to do that I’d just take a photo!
 Having said that I do admire artists who strive for and achieve that sort of realism.

 I like my subjects to be clearly identifiable but I also like it to be obvious that it is a painting.
 I want you to have the illusion of detail but at the same time be able to see the brush strokes, rough edges, etc.

 I could say that I am “self-taught” as an artist but in reality that would not be true.
 How many of us are self-taught in anything?
 We learn from others all the time as they in turn learn from us.
 I remember as a six or seven year old drawing with my mother.
 She would do Eucalypt trees that to me seemed very beautiful and detailed.
 It made me want to be able to recreate them.
 So, I undoubtedly learned from my mother.
 I have also learned from countless others.
 I have learned by trial and error.
 By my mistakes and little triumphs along the way.
 Let’s face it, being an artist is an exciting journey that never ends and we are always learning.

-I’m 56 years old and happily married with no children.
-I play the guitar and have in recent years developed a bit of a sourdough baking habit!
+I’m 57 years old and happily married with no children.
+I play the guitar and am a confirmed sourdough baking addict!